gsoft-inc/wl-web-configs/docs/rslib/migrate-from-tsup.md

 Then, open the `rslib.dev.ts` file and and apply the following changes:

 - Replace `"@workleap/tsup-configs"` for `"@workleap/rslib-configs"`.
-- Add a `tsconfigPath` option referencing the `tsconfig.build.json` created earlier.
+- Add a `tsconfigPath` option and reference the previously created `tsconfig.build.json` file.

 Before: